phlib/messagebird-guzzle-client/README.md

 ```

-## Using the client with MessageBird
+## Using the HTTP Client with MessageBird

 ``` php